Belbin and Successful Project Teams

 The Five Stages of Team Development: A Case Study

-Every team progresses through 5 stages of team development.
-An understanding of these 5 stages enables a manager to reach a high performing team quickly.
+Every team progresses through five stages of team development.
+An understanding of these five stages enables a manager to reach a high performing team quickly.

 Building Your Project Team

 How should you set about choosing people for your project and forming them into a well functioning project team?